 Stateness

 The Indonesian state’s monopoly on the use of force is generally accepted.
 Only a few groups continue to fundamentally challenge it, and their influence is weakening.
-In the province of Aceh, where separatist rebels challenged the state’s authority between the 1970s and mid-2000s, a 2005 peace agreement is in place, which is currently stable.
-Papuan guerrilla fighters continue to oppose the Indonesian state, but their forces are small, and they exercise territorial control only over tiny parcels in remote highland areas.
-In recent years, there have been several armed clashes between separatist separatists and the national army in these regions.
+In the province of Aceh, where separatist rebels challenged the state’s authority between the 1970s and the mid-2000s, a 2005 peace agreement remains in place and is stable.
+Papuan guerrilla fighters continue to oppose the Indonesian state, but their forces are small and they exercise territorial control only over small areas in remote highland regions.
+In recent years, there have been several armed clashes between separatists and the national army in these regions.

-The territorial influence of ultraconservative Islamist groups seeking to establish a religious state in Indonesia have been reduced in recent years.
-In some areas, particularly in remote and resource-rich regions, there are still mafia-style gangs that have close connections to local police and military, and are not under direct control of the national government.
+The territorial influence of ultraconservative Islamist groups seeking to establish a religious state in Indonesia has been reduced in recent years.
+In some areas, particularly in remote and resource-rich regions, there are still mafia-style gangs that have close connections to local police and the military and are not under the direct control of the national government.

 Monopoly on the use of force